tjasz/turn-of-phrase/doc/gameplay.md

 The game device consists of a virtual timer, scorekeeper, and a stack of phrase challenges.

-On each phrase challenge is written a 1-3 word improper or proper noun phrase such as "refrigerator", "ice ax", or "The Lion King".
+On each phrase challenge is written a 1-3 word improper or proper noun phrase such as "refrigerator", "ice ax", or "Lion King".
 Gerund phrases such as "cutting the cheese" could also be included.

-Each phrase challenge also includes 4 additional related 1-2 word phrases.
+Each phrase challenge also includes 4 additional related 1-2 word phrases (these can be any part of speech).
 A challenge where the main phrase is "George Washington" might include "First", "President", "United States", and "Founding Father".
+Small, common words such as "the" or "of" will not be included.

 ## Taking Turns